Colonization of the asteroid belt: Gravity

 Lack of gravity has many adverse effects on human biology.
 Transitioning gravity fields has the potential to impact spatial orientation, coordination, balance, locomotion, and induce motion sickness.
 Asteroids, without artificial gravity, have relatively little gravity in comparison to earth.
 Without gravity working on the human body, bones lose minerals, and bone density decreases by 1% monthly.
-In comparison, the rate of bone loss for the elderly is between 1-1.5% yearly.
-The excretion of calcium from bones in space also places those in low gravity at a higher risk of kidney stones.
-Additionally, a lack of gravity causes fluids in the body to shift towards the head, possibly causing pressure in the head and vision problems.
+In comparison, the rate of bone loss for the elderly is between 1–1.5% yearly.
+The excretion of calcium from bones in low gravity makes higher risk of kidney stones.
+Additionally, fluids in the body shift towards the head, possibly causing pressure in the head and vision problems.

 Overall physical fitness tends to decrease as well, and proper nutrition becomes much more important.
 Without gravity, muscles are engaged less and overall movement is easier.
 Without intentional training, muscle mass, cardiovascular conditioning and endurance will decrease.

 Artificial gravity

 Artificial gravity offers a solution to the adverse effects of zero gravity on the human body.
-One proposition to implement artificial gravity on asteroids, investigated in a study conducted by researchers at the University of Vienna, involves hollowing out and rotating a celestial body.
+One possibility, investigated in a study conducted by researchers at the University of Vienna, involves hollowing out and rotating a celestial body.
 Colonists would then live within the asteroid, and the centrifugal force would simulate Earth's gravity.
-The researchers found that while it may be unclear as to whether asteroids would be strong enough maintain the necessary spin rate, they could not rule out such a project if the dimensions and composition of the asteroid were within acceptable levels.
+The researchers found that while it may be unclear as to whether asteroids would be strong enough to maintain the necessary spin rate, they could not rule out such a project if the dimensions and composition of the asteroid were within acceptable levels.

 Currently, there are no practical large-scale applications of artificial gravity for spaceflight or colonization efforts due to issues with size and cost.
 However, a variety of research labs and organizations have performed a number of tests utilizing human centrifuges to study the effects of prolonged sustained or intermittent artificial gravity on the body in an attempt to determine feasibility for future missions such as long-term spaceflight and space colonization.
 A research team at the University of Colorado Boulder found that they were able to make all participants in their study feel comfortable at approximately 17 revolutions per minute in a human centrifuge, without the motion sickness that tends to plague most trials of small-scale applications of artificial gravity.
 This offers an alternative method which may be more feasible considering the significantly reduced cost in comparison to larger structures.

 Temperature

 Most asteroids are located in the asteroid belt, between Mars and Jupiter.
-This is a cold region, with temperatures ranging from -73 degrees Celsius to -103 degrees.
-Human life will require a consistent energy source for warmth.
+This is a cold region, with temperatures ranging from –73 °C to –103 °C. Human life will require a consistent energy source for warmth.